truenas/documentation/content/SCALE/GettingStarted/Install/ConsoleSetupMenuScale.md

 Follow the instructions on the screen to configure an IP for a network interface.
 Type <kbd>n</kbd> to open the new interface screen or press <kbd>Enter</kbd> to edit the existing interface.
-You can enter aliases for an interface when you create a new or edit an existing interface.
+You can enter aliases for an interface when you create a new one or edit an existing interface.

 ![CSMEditInterfaceSettings](/images/SCALE/22.12/CSMEditInterfaceSettings.png "TrueNAS SCALE Console Setup Menu Edit Interface Settings")